ashenBlade/tpcon/README.md

 Applied for commands that prints something on screen.

+Supported outputs:

+- table
+- json
+- xml,
-Supported outputs: table, json, xml, plain (key-value).
+- plain (key-value).
-*For plain type supported option --delimiter (by default set to ": ")*
+  - *For plain type supported option --delimiter (by default set to ": ")*

 Example: --output table